PataphysicalSociety/soupault.app/site/reference-manual.md

   selector = "body"
 ```

 Soupault will only process that widget if you run `soupault --profile live`.
-If you run `soupault --profile dev`, or run it without the `--profile option`, it will ignore that widget.
+If you run `soupault --profile dev`, or run it without the `--profile` option, it will ignore that widget.

 ## Built-in widgets